TelemetryDeck/docs/articles/apple-app-privacy.md

 tags: setup
 description: Apple's App Store now requires developers to show a Privacy Details section.
 Here's how to fill out this section when you are using TelemetryDeck.
 lead: Apple's App Store now requires developers to show a Privacy Details section.
 How hard is it to comply with these guidelines when you're using TelemetryDeck for Analytics?
 Spoiler -- Super Easy!
 Here's how to fill out the assistant in App Store Connect when you are using TelemetryDeck.
+searchEngineTitle: How to Set Up Apple’s App Privacy Details
+searchEngineDescription: The App Store now displays an app's privacy practice as a measure to help users.
+Here's how you can set it up for your app.
 ---

 Starting December 8, 2020, the Apple App Store will require developers to include a section on [App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/) with their App Store listing.